facebook/sapling/hgsubversion/help/subversion.rst

     when necessary.

   ``hgsubversion.externals``
-    Set to ``subrepos`` to switch to subrepos-based externals support (requires Mercurial 1.7.1 or later.)
+    Set to ``subrepos`` to switch to subrepos-based externals support.
 Default is ``svnexternals``, which uses a custom hgsubversion-specific format and works on older versions of Mercurial.
 Use ``ignore`` to avoid converting externals.

 The following options only have an effect on the initial clone of a repository: